-Much like the competition between the four houses of Hogwarts in the Harry Potter books (but much friendlier!), students explore these same themes all year long as part of competitive Brown & White teams, while queries help them focus: Have I done my best?
+Students explore these same themes all year long as part of competitive Spirit games, while queries help them focus: Have I done my best?
 Have I been kind?
 Have I taken a risk?

 In Westtown’s Middle School, service is a three-year program that’s tied into the curriculum and honors the emerging empathy of this age group, as well as their ability to connect to and organize their service work.

 All-School Service Opportunities: Middle School Student Clerks - our student leaders - organize events and fundraisers to meet local, national and international need.
 An UnHalloween toiletries drive for the local Food Cupboard, Spirit Dayz (where proceeds go to help people affected by natural disasters), and a Drop in the Bucket campaign for drilling water wells in East Africa are just a few of the activities this group has coordinated.
 Each grade also engages in annual service learning:

 6th Grade– Service on Westtown’s Campus allows students to support others in our community and care for the school's 600-acre campus.